7 Signs Of Socially Awkward People And Solutions

 - Speak only in concise phrases like “Um-hmm” or “Yes” and “No.”

-You would not be socially awkward anymore if you catch on these clues.
+You would not be socially awkward anymore if you catch on to these clues.
 Follow the same method.
 Wrap up what you are speaking and simply ask the concerned person another question.

 3) Going Overboard With Talking Or Talking Too Less

 Any balanced conversation has a proper balance and flow of talking and listening, giving and taking.
 When it comes to social awkwardness, you would often find yourself talking too much or talking too less.
-One of the key symptoms to gauge when you ask, “Am I socially awkward?” is to figure if you feel that you end up saying a lot more than what you are getting in response.
+One of the key symptoms to gauge when you ask, “Am I socially awkward?” is to figure out if you feel that you end up saying a lot more than what you are getting in response.

 If this is your conversational issue, try to pause the rate of your conversation speed.
 Make it to four sentences and then take a break to let the other person revert.
-However, in some situations, socially awkward people also end up speaking too less.
+However, in some situations, socially awkward people also end up speaking less.
 This happens in socially awkward situations where they do not know how to respond.
 They don’t know whether they should speak.

 In case this happens with you, go for small talk.
 Small talk is basically the art when you keep talking, but there is no concrete topic involved.
 You can simply speak about topics like somebody’s outfit, recent films they watched, the changing weather, or any topic that is not emotionally consuming.
 Topics that keep the other person away from negative emotions is your key to battling socially inept conversations.